guilh00009/Samantha-architecture/README.md

 ### Inference Script

 The inference script loads a pre-trained model and tokenizer, moves the model to the appropriate device, and generates text based on user input using the [`generate_text_stream`](inference.py#L246) function.

+You can also download weights from [HuggingFace](k050506koch/GPT3-dev)(this is 17M params early checkpoint, more soon).

+To use the model, you have to paste a path to the folder inside [model_path = ""](inference.py#L310)

 ## Custom Components